DSC-LASU/githubInvite/firebase/README.md

 You can deploy it with firebase and provide users with the frontend, in which they can enter their GitHub username and get invited to your GitHub organization.

+## To contribute
+Fork the repo
+create another branch
+push your update to the branch send a PR

 ## On Firebase
 Firebase is a backend as a service from Google that combines authentication, database, file storage, machine learning, analytics and cloud functions in one place, so that you concentrate on building the app.
 Checkout https://firebase.google.com for more information.